vegaprotocol/specs/protocol/0000-002KeyManagement.md

 	an immediate investigation, but not a stopp of the chain right away (as that would be an efficient DoS).
 It might be a consideration to temporarily suspend payouts in such a case until the cause of the issue is identified.

+#### Footnotes

+(*) We could time-limit the signatures, but that'd mean that if a user gets a withdrawal signed, they have to submit it fast-ish; this is not wanted (though I don't see a big issue with a time limit of a week).
+The alternative is that the individual signatures have a timestamp using the hash of the last ETH block, and the block number used for the different components of the multisig must be 'close to each other'; this would also prevent a pre-singing attack.
+This, however, would add $10+ of gas cost for each validator, as now each singature would be different and need to be hashed individually).